-Where a foreign national requiring a visa is granted a residence permit, a foreign service mission with authority to issue visas, or the Governor of Svalbard, shall issue an entry visa that confers a right to stay for up to 90 days, see section 12 of the Act.
+Where a foreign national requiring a visa is granted a residence permit, a foreign service mission with authority to issue visas, or the Governor of Svalbard, shall issue an entry visa that confers a right to stay for seven days, see section 12 of the Act.

-Where a provisional confirmation, see section 10-4, has been issued to the effect that a foreign national who is a skilled worker, see section 6-1, first paragraph, or who is employed in an international company, see section 1-3 (c), is to be allowed to start work in Norway before the application for a residence permit has been processed, the foreign service mission shall issue a visa as mentioned in the first paragraph.
+Where a provisional confirmation, see section 10-4, has been issued to the effect that a foreign national who is a skilled worker, see section 6-1, first paragraph, a specialist, see section 6-2, or who is employed in an international company, see section 1-3 (d), is to be allowed to start work in Norway before the application for a residence permit has been processed, the foreign service mission shall issue a visa as mentioned in the first paragraph.
 The same applies to seamen who apply for a permit under section 6-6.
-Where a group permit is granted under section 6-7 or section 6-15, the foreign nationals covered by the permit shall be granted an entry visa as mentioned in the first paragraph.
+Where a group permit is granted under sections 6-7 or 6-15, the foreign nationals covered by the permit shall be granted an entry visa as mentioned in the first paragraph.